yuexing/games/README.md

 	- once a cell is clicked, it's neighbors are uncovered util the numbered cells (whose neighbors have Mine).
 The numbered cells can tell us:

-		- if the number of covered cells equals the number, then all covered cells are Mine;
+		- if the number of covered neighbors equals the number, then all of them are Mine;

-		- if the number of flagged cells equals the number, then all covered cells are to visit;
+		- For the covered neighbors, if the number of flagged cells equals the number, then unflagged cells are to visit;

 		- if a cell has all the neighbors uncovered: if they're all numbered, then the cell is a Mine; Otherwise, the cell is safe to visit; [Not sure why, this hypothesis doesn't make things well]